 State statute permits SERS to fund the health care benefits through employer contributions.
 Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
-For fiscal year 2020, no allocation was made to health care.
+For fiscal year 2021, no allocation was made to health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-For fiscal year 2020, this amount was \$19,600.
+For fiscal year 2021, this amount was \$23,000.
 Statutes provide that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2020, the employer's surcharge obligation was \$88,998
+For fiscal year 2021, Great Oaks' surcharge obligation was \$83,392.

-The surcharge, added to any allocated portion of the 14 percent employer contribution rate is the total amount assigned to the Health Care Fund.
-The contractually required contribution to SERS was \$88,998 for fiscal year 2020.
-Of this amount \$0 is reported as accrued wages and benefits.
+The surcharge, added to the allocated portion of the 14 percent employer contribution rate is the total amount assigned to the Health Care Fund.
+Great Oaks' contractually required contribution to SERS was \$83,392 for fiscal year 2021.